Call for Papers

 The papers should present novel research.
 The review will be double blind and thus all submissions should be anonymized.

-Demo Papers: Demos should be no more than two (2) pages, including references, and should describe implemented systems related to the topics of interest of the workshop.
+Demo Papers: Demos should be six pages in length, including references, and should describe implemented systems related to the topics of interest of the workshop.
 It also should include a link to a short screencast of the working software.
-In addition, authors of demo papers must be willing to present a demo of their system during TSAR 2024.
+In addition, authors of demo papers must be willing to present a demo of their system during TSAR 2025.
+Further guidance on the preparation of demo papers is available through the main conference website.

 Program Committee